 The Hag of Beara is one of Irish folklore’s oldest mythological characters.

-Born on November 1st during the ancient festival of Samhain, the origins of of Halloween in Dingle, the Hag of Beara, or the Cailleach as she’s called in Irish, is said to grow younger and more powerful throughout the winter until the spring feast at Bealtaine (May 1st), when she is a beautiful maiden.
-However, during summer, her powers wane and she grows old again.
-Tradition states that this divine hag is thought to bring winter, long a time of great struggle in Ireland.
+Born on November 1st during the ancient festival of Samhain, the origins of Halloween in Dingle, the Hag of Beara, or the Cailleach as she’s called in Irish, is said to grow younger and more powerful throughout the winter until the spring feast at Bealtaine (May 1st), when she is a beautiful maiden.
+However, during summer, her powers wane, and she grows old again.
+Tradition states that this divine hag is thought to bring winter, forever a time of great struggle in Ireland.

-Ireland is known for its great ancient books (the Book of Kells being the most famous).
+Ireland is known for its great ancient books (the Book of Kells is the most famous).
 A lesser-known book, the book of Lecan from the 1400s, records that the Hag of Beara was once the preeminent goddess of the Corcu Duibne clan in southwest Ireland.
 Her physical appearance is that of a “divine hag” or “old crone,” carrying winter with her.

 Bearing similarities to the American myth about Punxsutawney Phil, the shadow-seeing groundhog, the Hag of Beara’s legend states that if the weather on February 1st (St Brigid’s Day, the first day of spring on the Gaelic calendar) is poor, it means that the Callieach of Beara is asleep and winter will soon end.
 If the day is bright, however, she’s awake and collecting firewood to make winter last longer.
 So for one day a year, the people of Ireland actually hope the weather will stay poor.

-Though often associated with the southwest, there are tales of the Cailleach (‘hag’ or ‘witch’ in Irish, pronounced /kal-lay-ah/) across Ireland, from counties Cork and Kerry in the southwest to Sligo and Clare, on the west coast and Meath and the rest of the Midlands,and more.
+Though often associated with the southwest, there are tales of the Cailleach (‘hag’ or ‘witch’ in Irish, pronounced /kal-lay-ah/) across Ireland, from counties Cork and Kerry in the southwest to Sligo and Clare, on the west coast and Meath and the rest of the Midlands, and more.